Harrysdad2/Harrysdad2.github.io/suncatchers/how-its-made.md

 ![Fern](/images/Fern13.jpg)

 Step 14 - Clean the lead around the edges using the wire brush, apply flux and solder each joint to the lead.
 I do this by applying solder to the joint and then pushing it against the lead.
-You can see the solder melt into the lead and then remove the iron immediately.
-You can then tidy up the neading to yur own satisfaction.
+You will see the solder melt into the lead and then remove the iron immediately.
+You can then tidy up the beading to your own satisfaction.
 On this suncatcher each point where the wire touches the lead is also tacked into place.
 When you do the joint where the lead is soldered together you can tidy things up to get a neat join on the lead.
 I flux the hanging loop and, holding the catcher vertical, apply a bead of solder to the top and let it run around the hoop to join everything together.
 Then apply a small 'collar' of solder between the bottom of the hoop and the lead to make everything neat and strong.
 ![Fern](/images/Fern14.jpg)